 This MD&A includes some statements that may be considered "forward-looking statements".
 All statements in this discussion that address the Company's expectations about future exploration and development are forward-looking statements.
 Although the Company believes the expectations presented in such forward-looking statements are based on reasonable assumptions, such statements are not guarantees of future performance and actual results or developments may differ materially from those in the forward-looking statements.
-Factors that could cause actual results to differ materially from those in forward-looking statements include market prices, exploration successes, availability of capital and financing, and general economic, market, and business conditions.
-Readers are cautioned that any such statements are not guarantees of future performance and actual results or developments may differ materially from those projected in the forward-looking statements.
+Factors that could cause actual results to differ materially from those in forward-looking statements include market prices, exploration successes, permitting successes, availability of capital and financing, and general economic, market, and business conditions.
+Readers are cautioned that any such statements are not guarantees of future performance and actual results or developments may differ materially from those that any such statements are not guarantees of future performance and actual results or developments may differ materially from those forward-looking statements are not guarantees of future performance and actual results or developments may differ materially from those projected in the forward-looking statements.
 The forward looking statements herein are made as of the date of this MD&A only; Rogue does not assume any obligation to update or revise them to reflect new information, estimates or opinions, future events or results or otherwise, except as required by applicable law.

-Corporate Summary
+Corporate Summary and Overall Performance

 Rogue Resources Inc. ("Rogue" or the "Company") is a mining company focused on generating positive cash flow from assets.
-Not tied to any metal, Rogue looks at rock value, searching for good grade deposits that can withstand all stages of the metal market price cycle.
+Not tied to any commodities, Rogue looks at rock value, searching for good grade deposits that can withstand all stages of the commodities market price cycle, in relatively safe jurisdictions.
 The team is experienced in analyzing, financing, advancing, building and running operations- to make money as miners.
-The Company's current focus is the Silicon Ridge Project (formerly named Lac de la Grosse Femelle Silica Project) in Quebec, located 95km northeast of Québec City.